 General

-Although more seasoned workers might think they are ready to take their exams without preparation, NRCA recommends all candidates review NRCA's ProCertification readiness checklists, tutorials and job task analyses in the Installer Resources section of NRCA's website.
+Although more seasoned workers might think they are ready to take their exams without preparation, NRCA recommends all candidates review NRCA's PROCertification readiness checklists, tutorials and job task analyses by visiting the Certifications page and clicking "learn more" for your specific designation.

 Yes.
 They may apply on their own and may be eligible for NRCA member pricing if they do contract work for NRCA member companies.